Grayson Allen: Senior season (2017–2018)

 On April 18, 2017, it was announced Allen would return to Duke for his senior season.
-The team voted to restore him as captain for the 2017–2018 season.
+The team voted to restore him as captain for the 2017–18 season.
 On November 14, 2017, Allen scored 37 points in an 88–81 win against Michigan State.
 On November 29, 2017, Allen scored 21 points in a 91–81 victory over Indiana.
 On December 2, 2017, Allen scored 25 points and 3 rebounds in a 96–80 win against South Dakota.
 On December 30, 2017, Allen scored 22 points and 3 rebounds in a 100–93 win over Florida State.
 For the season, Allen averaged 15.5 points per game on 41.8% shooting.

 On March 9, 2018, Allen was assessed a flagrant-one foul in the ACC tournament for tripping North Carolina's Garrison Brooks with what was called a "hip check."

-Duke reached the Elite Eight in the NCAA Tournament, where the team was defeated by Kansas, 85–81, in overtime.
+Duke reached the Elite Eight in the NCAA tournament, where the team was defeated by Kansas, 85–81, in overtime.
 In his final collegiate game, Allen scored 12 points on 3-for-13 shooting, missed a potential game-winning shot, and missed two three-pointers late in overtime; he did, however, make several clutch free throws.
 Scott Gleeson of USA Today commented that the season "was a resurgent one for Allen as a whole, in spite of the sour ending.
 He took on the role of senior captain on a young team full of NBA talent.
 It was a flipped script from a year ago when Allen was seen as the villain of the sport for his unsportsmanlike behavior..."

 Overall career

-During his four seasons at Duke, Allen appeared in 142 games and averaged 14.1 points, 3.2 rebounds, and 3.0 assists.
+During his four seasons at Duke, Allen appeared in 142 games and averaged 14.1 points, 3.2 rebounds and 3.0 assists.
 He maintained a field-goal percentage of .430, a three-point field-goal percentage of .380, and a free-throw percentage of .834.
 Allen finished his Duke career with 1,996 points, ranking 12th on the Blue Devils' career scoring list.
-Allen played in 15 NCAA Tournament games, helping the Blue Devils win the 2015 NCAA National Championship.
+Allen played in 15 NCAA tournament games, helping the Blue Devils win the 2015 NCAA national championship.
 He earned All-America and Academic All-America honors in 2016, becoming the sixth Blue Devil to receive both honors in the same season.
 Allen also earned All-ACC Academic honors four times.
+There exist many polarizing views on Allen's time at Duke, with some calling him a dirty player and others admiring the passion and intensity with which he played the game.